manisa1/darwin-bus-travel-time-analysis/README.md

 ## Overview

-This project implements an end-to-end regression pipeline to predict bus trip travel times across the Darwin bus network.
-It integrates three heterogeneous data sources and evaluates three machine learning models using cross-validation and statistical tests.
+This project demonstrates an end-to-end regression pipeline that forecasts bus trip travel times across the Darwin bus network.
+It combines three heterogeneous data sources and comares three machine learning models using cross-validation and statistical tests.

 ---